 Improve tissue elasticity – Hard training can make tissues hard and inelastic.
 This is one reason why hard training may not result in improvements.
 Massage helps reverse this by stretching the tissues.

 Opens micro-circulation – Massage does increase blood flow to tissues, but so does exercise.
-What massage also does is open or dilate the blood vessels and by stretching them this enables nutrients to pass through more easily
+What massage also does is open or dilate the blood vessels and by stretching them enables nutrients to pass through more easily

 Physiological benefits of massage